Moudad-Bilal/MOUDAD-BILAL/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I just love the whole process of gathering and interpreting data from a variety of sources to help theorganization improve the quality of sales and enhance the customer experience.
+💡 &nbsp;I just love the whole process of gathering and interpreting data from a variety of sources to help the organization improve the quality of sales and enhance the customer experience.
 I'd love to automate internal and external reports, creating executive-level dashboards, and presenting information to help executives and others understand the operational impact of the data.